UOA-PARC-SKA/radiotelescopescheduling/README.md

 **Original Repository (this code can also be found in the original branch): https://bitbucket.org/imoser/radiotelescopescheduling/src/master/**

-**NOTE: This branch is for the multiple telescopes simulation exclusively.
-Not compatible with single telescopes optimization policy.
-For the single telescope version, please checkout to stable branch.
-The specialised policies available are `MultiTelescopesMTSPPolicy` and `ConcordeMTSPPolicy`.
-For pre-optimisations, `TravellingSalesmanPreoptimisation` is available.
-Additionally, the `KMeansClusteringEarlySettingOptimisation`, `KMeansClusteringOptimisation`, `LoadBalancingOptimisation`, `RightAscensionOptimisation`, and `SimpleRoundRobinOptimisation` is only compatible with the `ConcordeMTSPPolicy`.
-GUI is available which supports up to 8 telescopes.
-The number of telescopes can be set by the teles_num item in config**

 ## List of files and directories

 ### results directory